cambridge-ceu/csd3/Python/LLM.md

 sort: 7
 ---

-# Large language model
+# Scikit-LLM & OpenAI API

-We take advantages of the Adaconda module.
+We take advantages of the Anaconda module.

 ## Python packages